 The seats from the 120 donor were in poor condition and have been replaced by ARB Paratus “Pararally” seats (Paratus seats are now Paradrive), using the standard Land Rover slides.
 I suffer from back pain, but when I had these seats in another vehicle they were very comfortable when driving for 12 to 16 hours (plus rest breaks), with not the slightest back pain, pins and needles, or numb bottom syndrome.
 Although I have no intention of long days like that anymore, comfortable seats are high in importance for me.

 Considering where and how the Bushie ute will be used, good quality canvas seat covers are a must.
-The best seat covers I could find are made by Dingo Seat Covers.
+Dingo Seat Covers at Tolga on the Atherton Tableland make the best seat covers.

-I chose camouflage canvas for the seat covers to match what will be used for the doors and canopy sides.
+Camouflage canvas seat covers were chosen to match the canvas that will be used for the doors and canopy sides.
 The service, delivery, and quality from Dingo Seat Covers were excellent.
 They fit great, and are very comfortable.
 I wouldn’t hesitate to recommend them to others.